NEAR-DevHub/neardevhub-bos/docs/architecture/features/proposal-flow.md

 I need a table of pending payment requests
 So that I can review the requests and make the payments

+**Acceptance criterias**

+- Verify that only trustees can access the UI
+- Verify that only trustees can call the DAO contract method behind the "Pay" button

 ### Payment history

 As a trustee
 I need a table of historic payment transactions
 So that I can keep a log of the payments I've made

+**Acceptance criterias**

+- Verify that only trustees can access the UI

 ### Treasury

 As a trustee
 I need a view of my treasury balances
 So that I can see how much funds I'm managing

+**Acceptance criterias**

+- Verify that only trustees can access the UI